Women in Chinese government: Hong Kong and Macau

 Upon the handover of Hong Kong's sovereignty from the UK to China in 1997, two women held top posts in the government in 1997, Chief Secretary for Administration Anson Chan and Secretary of Justice Elsie Leung.
 Chan was a holdover from the colonial government, and was the first ethnic Chinese and first woman to hold the second-highest post in the government.
 In 1998, Rita Fan became the first President of the Legislative Council since the handover.

 Carrie Lam, Hong Kong's first female Chief Executive, began her career as a civil servant in 1980, and developed a reputation of being a "good fighter" for not backing down in bureaucratic fights.
 In 2007, she entered the cabinet as the Secretary for Development.
 She then took up the position of Chief Secretary of Administration in 2012.
 In 2017, she was elected Chief Executive by the 1194-member election committee.
 Throughout her career she presented herself as an administrator rather than a politician, and early in her tenure, a unifying figure.
 However, her tenure was marred by protests between 2019 and 2020 in opposition to the proposed bill that allowed for extraditions between Hong Kong and China, which critics feared would erode Hong Kong's separate judicial system.
 Lam ultimately withdrew the bill, but the protestors and pro-democracy lawmakers also demanded her resignation.
-She did not seek a second term in 2022.
+She did not seek a second term in 2022; subsequently, John Lee became the fifth Chief Executive of Hong Kong.

 In Macau, women's rights and interests are protected by the Basic Law.
 Upon the handover of sovereignty from Portugal to China in 1999, Florinda Chan became the Secretary for Administration and Justice.